tomcoso/website-clone/README.md

 - add community banner picture to community creation fn in firebase app
 - setup security rules to handle email verified users authority OK / also with posts and comments!
 - finish all firebase community fns OK
-- buff community creation OK and add editing features on admin
+- buff community creation OK and add editing features on admin OK
+- update comm banner and profile to use url from settings OK
+- add title and description settings OK
+- change admin panel into sidebar with views OK

 #### Posts